alecramsay/rdadata/README.md

 - [Shapes](./docs/shapes.md): Shape properties by precinct.
 - [Graph](./docs/data.md): Precinct adjacency graph.

+Some helper scripts are described here:

+- [Scripts](./docs/scripts.md): Scripts to re-format the data for specific applications.

 ## Sources

 The data comes from the following sources: